kennywlo/ask-panda/README.md

 - `11434` - Local Ollama server (if running)
 - `11435` - Ollama shim Docker container

+If you need the Ask PanDA cache somewhere else (e.g., to share across runs), set `ASK_PANDA_CACHE_DIR=/path/to/cache` in your shell or `.env` before launching Docker or the CLI tools.

 # Environment Variables
 Ensure that at least one of these keys are set in your environment for secure API access, and select the model accordingly (see below):